PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-07 20:30:37
+Last updated: 2024-04-07 20:31:10
-Random Quote: Strip off their skins.
-Lord Bolton, he used to say a naked man has few secrets, but a flayed man's got none.  -  Ramsay Bolton
+Random Quote: A bag of dragons buys a man's silence for a while, but a well - placed quarrel buys it forever.